 Are research sites at their breaking point?

-Research teams today rely on a vast electronic ecosystem: software, applications, and spreadsheets all housing diverse, complex data.
-And yet, while having multiple tools is intended to support productivity, research staff are instead experiencing “technology overload.”
-It’s no wonder that it can take three months and cost $25,000 to train a new clinical research professional1 – the learning curve is high because sites have to log into more than 6 platforms for an average study2, and that’s not even accounting for the fact that teams often manage multiple studies at once!
+Research teams today rely on a vast electronic ecosystem: software, applications and spreadsheets all housing diverse, complex data.
+And yet, while having multiple tools is intended to support productivity, research staff are instead experiencing “technology overload”.
+It’s no wonder training a new clinical research professional can take three months and cost $25,000.*1 This learning curve is high because sites may have to log into more than six platforms for an average study.2 And this doesn’t account for the fact that teams often manage multiple studies at once!

-It’s a wonder how the clinical research industry even got to this point - in what other profession is it routinely acceptable for employees to learn a double-digit number of systems just to get through their day-to-day?
-While the research workforce has shown remarkable adaptability, the industry may be reaching a threshold, if not already.
-Indeed, the “Great Resignation” hasn’t left the clinical research industry unscathed, putting sites into a tailspin; too many hard-to-use technologies for understaffed teams is a recipe for high turnover and burnout.
+How has the clinical research industry even got to this point?
+In what other profession is it routinely acceptable for employees to learn a double-digit number of systems just to get through their workday?
+True, the research workforce has shown remarkable adaptability, but the industry may be reaching a threshold, if not there already.
+The “Great Resignation” hasn’t left the clinical research industry unscathed, putting sites into a tailspin.
+It’s crystal clear, too many hard-to-use technologies for understaffed teams is a perfect recipe for employee turnover and burnout.

-But it doesn’t have to be this way.
-Clinical research teams can address technology overload and burnout in two ways: 1) adopting an advanced CTMS, and 2) ensuring that their CTMS is intuitive and easy to use.
+It doesn’t have to be this way.
+Clinical research teams can address technology overload and burnout in two ways.
+First, by adopting an advanced CTMS.
+Next, by ensuring that their CTMS is intuitive.

 What is a CTMS and how can it address technology overload?

-A clinical trial management system (CTMS) is a site-centric solution that can help simplify site operations, from study planning to closeout3.
-As a central hub, a CTMS is crucial to not only improve overall site efficiency, but also to address symptoms of burnout by eliminating tedious, repetitive work that slows down site staff.
-In fact, an advanced CTMS should:
+A clinical trial management system (CTMS) is a site-centric solution that can help simplify site operations from study planning to closeout.3 As a central hub, a CTMS is crucial to not only improve overall site efficiency, but to also address burnout by eliminating tedious, repetitive work that bog down staff.
+An advanced CTMS should:

-• Digitize and organize complex workflows (so study staff don’t have to)
+• Digitize and organize complex workflows (so teams don’t have to)

 • Eliminate redundant tasks by seamlessly integrating with other systems